D00mch/HowToClojureDart/README.md

 ## Building widget tree approach

 In most of the cases you should write a function like [here](https://github.com/Tensegritics/ClojureDart/tree/main/samples) in the authors' examples; and not declare a class with deftype like I did [here](https://github.com/Liverm0r/minataurus/blob/custom-widget/src/minataurus/fab.cljd).
 And StatefulWidgets should be created with the [alpha/widget macro](https://github.com/Tensegritics/ClojureDart/blob/main/doc/flutter-helpers.md#widget-macro).
+Take a look at the [commit](https://github.com/Liverm0r/minataurus/commit/4102ae4b8c38e4fd0721a3a1ffac9d091c589be8) where I fixed it.
+Less code, and the code is more clear.

 ## ClojureDart differs from Clojure